PromptLabs/Prompt-Hacking-Resources/README.md

 Prompt Hacking is an emerging field that covers the intersection between AI and Cybersecurity.
 It involves exploring the outer edges of LLM behavior through adversarial prompts and prompt injection techniques.

 Due to its novelty, online resources are few and far between.

-This repo aims to provide a good overview of resources people can use to upskill themselves at Prompt Hacking.

 This repository aims to provide a good overview of materials and tutorials that help expose vulnerabilities, document offensive research, and promote a better understanding of model limitations.